The Mental Health Toolkit

 Project partners

-The project is carried out with a broad network of co-operative partners and stakeholders.
-Participants include Mieli ry, Kela and the Arts Promotion Centre Finland.
+The project is carried out with a broad network of partners and stakeholders.

-The project is managed by a team of experts that includes representatives of the target sectors, labour market organizations and ministries.
+The work is managed by a team of experts that includes representatives of ministries, labour market organizations and stakeholders.

 Funding

-The project is funded by the European Union’s one-time recovery tool (Next Generation EU) via the Ministry of Social Affairs and Health.
+The Mental Health Toolkit project is part of The Mental Health at Work Programme.
+The project is funded by Finland's Sustainable Growth Programme through the European Union’s one-time recovery tool (Next Generation EU) via the Ministry of Social Affairs and Health.

 Our experts